 It’s less common, but women who aren’t breastfeeding can get it, too.
 “Anyone who has had trauma or chafing to the nipple that creates an open environment from the outside to the ducts, including a nipple piercing, can develop mastitis and inflammation of the breast,” Dr. Simpson says.

-Anyone who smokes or is diabetic can be especially prone to breast infections, she adds.
+Anyone who smokes or has diabetes can be especially prone to breast infections, she adds.